lynnfaraday/aresmush.com/_root/tutorials/config/plugins.md

 The Ares plugin system allows you to easily plug IN new code modules.
 Taking them OUT is trickier because many plugins rely on each other.

 A few plugins, however, are designed to be optional.
-These can be enabled and disabled in the admin web portal.
+These can be enabled and disabled in the admin Web Portal.

 > Note: Even if a plugin is not listed as optional, it's still possible to remove or replace it.
 It'll just require some [code surgery](/tutorials/code/plugins) rather than a mouse click.
 Do not attempt to remove a plugin simply by deleting its code folder.
 That will most likely cause unexpected code errors.